-- Public Officials - Must be shown that D either knew that the statement was false or recklessly disregarded whether the communication was false "actual malice" - Failure to investigate the truth of the statement does not count. - Basically, a qualified privilege. - Public officials are those individuals who are positioned to affect policy. - Actual Malice - P must prove that D knew of the falsity or was reckless as to truth or falsity if a public official, public figure, or private plaintiff in cases of public concern.
+• Public Officials and Public Figures Must be shown that D either knew that the statement was false or recklessly disregarded whether the communication was false - "actual malice"

+- Failure to investigate the truth of the statement does not count. - Basically, a qualified privilege. - Public officials are those individuals who are positioned to affect policy. - Public Figures are those individuals who hold themsleves out to the public (i.e., celebrities) - Actual Malice - P must prove that D knew of the falsity or was reckless as to truth or falsity if a public official, public figure, or private plaintiff in cases of public concern.